sebi232/blog_depr/README.md

-# quickchat
+# Blog
-A new social media app to learn, create and develop.
+My new Blog